Hsien-Ming-Ku/SWUFE-Math/Example2/README.txt

-The three test matrices are used to illustrate our newly proposed Block COCG and Block COCR methods, which are from our recent paper for conference "ENUMATH2015".
+The three test matrices are used to illustrate our newly proposed Block COCG and Block COCR methods, which are from our recent paper prepared for conference "ENUMATH2015".
 More precisely, the three test matrices are from the second example of our paper [1],